christaylorcodes/ConnectWiseManageAPI/Docs/New-CWMCallbackEntry.md

 ```

 ### -inactiveFlag
-Used to deactivate a call back.
+Used to determine if the callback is active and sending requests.

 ```yaml
 Type: Boolean